wambui-pixel/Automatic-Door/README.md

  # COVID-19 PROJECT- Automatic Door System

- ## An Automatic Door Sytem prototype that uses an Ultrasonic sensor and a Servo-motor
+ ## An Automatic Door Sytem prototype that uses an Ultrasonic sensor and a Servo motor

 ## Project Statement